-- 1. Note the progress being made to adapt the weir at Mid Calder and the issues that have arisen: - 2. consider a proposal to proceed with detailed design, procurement and construction of a Larinier-type technical fish pass on riparian land owned by the Council; and - 3. authorise officers to work with consultants to determine the optimum location and design of the Larinier-type technical fish pass.
+- 1. Note the progress being made to adapt the weir at Mid Calder and the issues that have arisen; - Consider and approve a proposal to proceed with detailed design, procurement and construction of a Larinier-type technical fish pass on riparian land owned by the Council; and - 3. authorise officers to commission work to determine the optimum location and technical design of the Larinier-type technical fish pass.